TinLe/k8sdemo/GCP/README.md

 kubectl apply -f .
 ```

-If you would like to validate all the YAML files, you can run the following command:
+If you would like to validate all the YAML files before deploying, you can run the following command:

 ```
 kubectl apply --validate=true --dry-run=true -f .